 After each five years of service the Pastor will be given a paid sabbatical of 90 days.
 This time is for reflection, education, writing, and renewal.

 Should the Pastor become ill or disabled to the extent that the Pastor cannot perform her/his customary pastoral duties and responsibilities for two weeks or accumulated health leave, whichever is greater, to return to work the Pastor must have a written doctor’s consent.
-If the Pastor requires more time away from the church, the Board of Directors in consultation with the Bishop will consider continuing the sick leave benefits.
+If the Pastor requires more time away from the church, the Board of Directors in consultation with the PCG Central Calf.
+District Bishop will consider continuing the sick leave benefits.

-In the event the Pastor shall, during the term of this contract, become totally disabled, which disability lasts or is expected to last for a period of at least six months, either party shall have the option to terminate this contract, after consultation with the Bishop.
+In the event the Pastor shall, during the term of this contract, become totally disabled, which disability lasts or is expected to last for a period of at least six months, either party shall have the option to terminate this contract, after consultation with the PCG Central Calf.
+District Bishop.
 Such option shall be exercised by either party giving written notice to the other party of at least thirty days.

 For the purposes of this contract, the Pastor shall be deemed to have become totally disabled if, in the opinion of two or more physicians who have examined the Pastor, she/he is not able to perform her/his duties by virtue of illness or injury, and such inability is expected by said physicians to last for four months.
 The opinion of the physicians shall be presented to the Board of Directors in writing.
 During any such period of disability, the Board of Directors may, at its discretion, appoint another person as interim pastor.